 32. Tame your mind to redirect your thoughts and nurture the soul.

 The mind can become erratic.
 It can pull you into negative thinking.
 As soon as that happens, you must stop what you’re doing.
 Then do whatever it takes to get your mind back on track.
 A polluted mind creates negative energy and inner conflict.
-This impacts your inner space.
+This impacts your inner space, so you need to resolve your inner conflict when you feel it permeate your mind.
 Think of thoughts like a piece of rope.
 Now imagine two people tugging on this rope.
 One on either side.
 Now imagine one of person represents the troubles in your life.
 And the other represents your dreams.
 Only one can win your thoughts.
 So tame your mind.
 When it wanders, bring it back.
 Give the power to your dreams, and you create power to nourish the soul.

-31. Practice acceptance to clear your mind and take peaceful new paths.
+31. Practice personal acceptance to clear your mind and take peaceful new paths.